aykutonol/cito/README.md

 ## Citing
-If you use this package, please cite the following paper:
+If you use this package, please consider citing following papers:

-[1] [Önol, A. Ö., Long, P., & Padır, T. (2019).
+[1] [Önol, A. Ö., Long, P., & Padır, T. (2019, May).
 Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification.
 In _2019 IEEE International Conference on Robotics and Automation (ICRA)_.
-IEEE.](https://arxiv.org/abs/1810.10462 ) [Accepted]
+IEEE.](https://arxiv.org/abs/1810.10462)
 ```
 @inproceedings{onol2019contact,
   title={Contact-Implicit Trajectory Optimization Based on a Variable Smooth Contact Model and Successive Convexification},